anupriyajo/News/README.md

  11. Cashing the top 5 feeds in ui layer for 5 mins can be done.
 Invalidation the cache and hitting the api can be done as per business requirements.
  12. Swagger can be added
  13. API base uri is hard coded in the UI layer, and expects it in `localhost:9000`
+ 14. Data is persisted by docker volumes at location ./data

 Architectural decisions
  1. no sql is used as it is faster and more cost effective along-with greater flexibility for unstructured data